Living Freedom Summer School 2024

 Abhishek Saha, professor of mathematics, Queen Mary University of London

-Max Sanderson assitant managing editor, The Guardian
+Max Sanderson assistant managing editor, The Guardian

 Ella Whelan journalist; co-convenor, Battle of Ideas festival